 Got leftover rice?

-This cozy raid-the-fridge meal comes together soooo quickly and is perfect for this time of year.
+Fried rice with asparagus is a cozy raid-the-fridge meal that comes together soooo quickly and is perfect for this time of year.
 It lets your early season veggies like asparagus, peas, and green onions shine, but it’s comforting enough to ride out those last chilly nights.